Chashi-Mahiul-Islam/style-transfer/README.md

 This repo contains the code base for transfering one image's style to another image.
 This is an implementation of a paper named "Image Style Transfer Using Convolutional Neural Networks".
 Paper link: https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf

 ## Project Description
- Iused a pretrained VGG 19 network.
+ I used a pretrained VGG 19 network.
 I extracted the content and style representationsof images from unique layers.
 The aim was to create a new target image that tries tobalance the content of one image with the style of another.
 I usedPyTorchfor buildingthe whole architecture.

 ## Installation
  * git clone https://github.com/Chashi-Mahiul-Islam/style-transfer.git